dotnet/EntityFramework.Docs/entity-framework/core/modeling/backing-field.md

 ---
 # Backing Fields

+> [!NOTE] This feature is new in EF Core 1.1.

 Backing fields allow EF to read and/or write to a field rather than a property.

-> [!NOTE]
-> Backing Field support was introduced in EF Core 1.1.0.
-If you are using an earlier release, the functionality shown in this article will not be available.

 ## Conventions